Indian Institutes of Technology: Entrance competition

-IIT-JEE is conducted only in English and Hindi, making it harder for students with regional languages as their main language.
+JEE-Advanced is conducted only in English and Hindi, making it harder for students with regional languages as their main language.
 In September 2011, the Gujarat High Court has acted on a Public Interest Litigation by the Gujarati Sahitya Parishad, for conducting the exams in Gujarati.
 A second petition was made in October by Navsari's Sayaji Vaibhav Sarvajanik Pustakalaya Trust.
 Another petition was made at the Madras High Court for conducting the exam in Tamil.
-In the petition it was claimed that not conducting the exam in the regional languages is in violation of article 14 of the Constitution of India.
+In the petition, it was claimed that not conducting the exam in the regional languages violates article 14 of the Constitution of India.
 IIT council recommended major changes in entrance examination structure which is effective from 2017 onwards.